onepub-dev/dcli/README.md

    'wc "fred nurk.text"'.run
 ```

-dshell will strip the quotes and pass 'fred nurk.text' as a single argument.
+dcli will strip the quotes and pass 'fred nurk.text' as a single argument.

 # Piping